drhelius/grpc-demo/README.md

 This will output a tgz file containing your chart.
 Put these tgz files in the same directory.
 In this same directory you are going to generate the `index.yaml` file too.

-To create your Helm repo index run this command providing the directory path where the tgz files are located and using the URL where you are expecting to serve the Helm repository.
+To create your index run the following command specifying the directory where the tgz files are located and the URL where you are expecting to publish the Helm repo.
 It will read the directory and generate an index file based on the charts found:

 `$ helm repo index docs --url https://drhelius.github.io/grpc-demo/`